TlunK/elevatorSimulator/readme.md

 Each floor has an array to keep those waiting orders (generated but not picked up by an elevator).
 Apparently this will have a race condition between elevator threads and order generator thread.
 So each floor has a lock to protect this.
 * Metric Stats Counters
 Counters are updated simultaneously by all elevator threads.
 A lock is used to protect these counters.

+### Elevator SCAN Algorithm
+The elevator continues to travel in its current direction (up or down) until empty, stopping only to let individuals off or to pick up new individuals heading in the same direction.